Tipser/slate/source/includes/_tipser-elements.md

 ***

 ### Inserting Tipser Element

-Insert below HTML on your page in the place where you want the `Store` element to be rendered.
-Typically, this can be a new blank subpage created in your CMS as the `Store` is best displayed in the full page mode.
+Insert this HTML snippet on your page in the place where you want the `Store` element to be rendered.
+Typically, this will be a new blank subpage created in your CMS, as the `Store` is best displayed in the full page mode.

 ```html
 <div id="tipser_store"></div>